mne-tools/mne-bids/README.rst

 MNE-Python is a software package for analyzing neurophysiology data.

-**MNE-BIDS links BIDS and MNE with the goal to make your analyses faster to code, more robust to errors, and easily sharable with colleagues.**
+**MNE-BIDS links BIDS and MNE with the goal to make your analyses faster to code, more robust to errors, and easily shareable with colleagues.**

 Documentation
 -------------